 Are participants covered by insurance?
 Yes, participants will be covered for the two weeks they spend at the UWC short course.

-What do facilitators exactly do?
+What do coordinators exactly do?
 Facilitators have an integral role in program development, on site preparations and the execution of the course itself.

-Can I apply to be a facilitator?
+Can I apply to be a coordinator?
 If you are 18 or over, passionate about youth empowerment and inter-cultural understanding, we want to hear from you!

 If I am successful, will I be insured?
 Yes.
-As a facilitator you will be insured while you are involved in UWC short course-related activities.
+As a coordinator you will be insured while you are involved in UWC short course-related activities.

 Where does the money come from?
 There are several streams of income for the project.
-We are seeking grants, we are preparing a crowdsourcing campaign (stay posted for its official launch), and we will ask participants who can afford it to pay the full fee.
+We seek grants and sponsors, run crowdsourcing campaigns, and we ask participants who can afford it to pay the full fee.

 I would like to donate, where will my money be used?
 We are flexible on how you would like your gift to be used (to support a participant from a specific country, for a specific organisational purpose or for greatest need).